For a free legal consultation 800-747-3733

-After a Wreck, If My Insurance Company Pays for Damage to My Car, Will They Pay for My Medical Bills, Too?
+If An Insurance Company Pays For Damage To My Car, Will It Pay For My Medical Bills?

 If you sustained serious injuries, such as brain or spinal cord damage, your PIP coverage limits may not cover all of your bills.
-If you have health insurance or Medical Payment (MedPay) coverage, you can also pursue those options for covering your medical bills.
+If you have health insurance or Medical Payments Coverage (MedPay), you can also pursue those options for covering your medical bills.

 If you do not have health insurance or MedPay, you can file a claim with the other driver’s car insurance—as long as the accident was the other driver’s fault.
-The attorneys at the Law Firm of Anidjar & Levine can help.
-Call our office at 800-747-3733 to schedule a free case evaluation.
+The attorneys at our firm can help, and we can see you for a free case evaluation.

 How Much Will PIP Insurance Pay?